-If she had tried to change everything at once, she most likely would not have had the resources.
+If Lisa had tried to change everything at once, she most likely would not have had the resources.
 But the one thing, the thing that she needed to control, provided her with the growth to attack the next problem.
 The dream provided her with a tantalizing, tangible reward for her hard work.

-By this time in the study she had lost sixty pounds, looked ten years younger, had been at a web design firm for thirty-nine months, could out exercise any scientist in the building and hadn’t had a cigarette in four years.
+By this time in the study she had lost sixty pounds, looked ten years younger, had been at a web design firm for thirty-nine months, could out exercise any scientist in the building, and hadn’t had a cigarette in four years.

 What does this mean for you?
 According to Charles Duhigg, author of The Power of Habit: Why We Do What We Do in Life and Business, change is not only possible but can happen faster than we imagine.

 It starts one thing at a time.
-It builds upon it’s own success.
+It builds upon its own success.
 You get stronger as you go.
 You can actually grow self-discipline like a muscle.
 Your own personal dreams are possible.